 To begin, I used CitriStrip to take off the grime and chippy stain on the caned seat.

-While the stripping gel worked its charm, I used my Stubby Brush to apply a coat of Kilz stain blocking primer.
+While the stripping gel worked its charm, I apply a coat of Kilz stain blocking primer.
 These brushes are by far my favorite for their ability to hold enough in the brush to prevent over-dipping, and no brush strokes, which is key for a base coat.

 Next, while the primer cured I went back to the caned seat with stripping gel.
 An old tooth brush helped me removed the build-up and get the caning ready for new stain.

-Then, I brush on an antique white paint using the same Stubby Brush for the cabinet.
-Meanwhile, I used my Round Brush for the mirror harp and seat.
+Then, I brush on an antique white paint for the cabinet.
+Meanwhile, I also paint the mirror harp and seat.
 It is perfect for achieving excellent coverage on highly decorated carvings or turned parts.